academic affairs Leadership

 Alex Henderson, M.Ed.

-Alex Henderson is CEA’s Associate Academic Coordinator.
-In addition to supporting the Academic Team in day-to-day operations, Alex is responsible for Curriculum Integrations and Educational Technology projects.
+Alex Henderson is CEA’s Senior Academic Coordinator.
+In addition to supporting the Academic Team in day-to-day operations, Alex is responsible for managing our Moodle LMS, assisting in the creation and implementation of academic policies, and chairing our scholarship committee.
 Before moving to the Academic Team, Alex previously worked as a CEA Admissions Counselor.

 Alex is an alumnus of the College of Charleston in Charleston, SC, where he earned a B.A. in History.
 He is also an alumnus of Northern Arizona University where he earned his Master’s in Educational Leadership.

 Before moving to Phoenix to join CEA, Alex also lived in Japan, Italy, and the United Kingdom.
 He enjoys long weekends with his wife and cats in his backyard perfecting his brisket recipe.